-A majority of the Company's net revenues in 2014, 2013 and 2012 were received from the sale of products purchased from the Company's ten largest vendors.
+A majority of the Company's net revenues in fiscal years 2015, 2014 and 2013 were received from the sale of products purchased from the Company's ten largest vendors.
 The Company has entered into written distribution agreements with substantially all of its major vendors.
-While the Company's agreements with most of its vendors contain standard provisions for periodic renewals, these agreements generally permit termination by either party without cause upon 30 to 120 days notice.
+While the Company's agreements with most of its vendors contain standard provisions for periodic renewals, these agreements generally permit termination by either party without cause upon 30 to 120 days' notice.